konveyor/enhancements/enhancements/tackle/testing/testing-responsibilities.md

 Konveyor CI repository is https://github.com/konveyor/ci

-The CI repo doesn't execute test suites itself, it just display status of E2E or components tests runs.
+The CI repo doesn't execute test suites itself, it just display status of application E2E or components tests runs.

 Overall CI status is:
-- GREEN if all E2E test suites and all reporting components tests are passing.
+- GREEN if all application E2E test suites and all reporting components tests are passing.
-- YELLOW if all E2E test suites are passing, but some of components reporting tests are failing.
+- YELLOW if all application E2E test suites are passing, but some of components reporting tests are failing.
-- RED if some of E2E test suites is failing.
+- RED if some of application E2E test suites is failing.

 ### Implementation Details/Notes/Constraints [optional]